fibercrypto/skycoin-wiki/Home.md

 # Developer Tutorials

-Cipher is the Skycoin cryptography library, which standardizes operations across the Skycion project.
-This tutorial covers cryptographic generating private keys, public keys, addresses and encrypting data.
+Cipher is the Skycoin cryptography library, which standardizes operations across the Skycoin project.
+This tutorial covers cryptographic operations, such as generating private keys, public keys, deterministic addresses and encrypting data.
 * [Cipher Tutorial](cipher)

 This tutorial covers stealth address generation and key exchange.